ilifau/StudOn/Services/Mail/README.md

 ## ilMassMailTaskProcessor

-Sending more then 1000 mails **at once** can lead that mails can be missing, because the responding API couldn't process all requests so fast.

-The `ilMassMailTaskProcessor` can be used to transfer these mails into background tasks, which can be used to relieve the API.
+The `ilMassMailTaskProcessor` SHOULD be used whenever similar mails have to be sent iteratively.

 ```php
 $processor = new ilMassMailTaskProcessor();